AneeshSharma9/AutoTip/README.md

 # AutoTip
-Android app created with Kotlin to calculate tip
+Android app created with Kotlin to calculate tips